 The diagnosis can be difficult if the behavior during seizures is similar to the child's usual behavior.

 - Descriptions of the events from observers are very important.
 Take written descriptions to the doctor’s visit.
 Or try videotaping an event and share that with the doctor.

 - An EEG (electroencephalogram), which records brain waves, will be done.
 Many children with these seizures have changes in the EEG when they're not having a seizure that are similar to the seizure pattern.
 This may make it hard to tell which behaviors are due to seizures and what may be due to other problems.

 How are atypical absence seizures treated?

-There are medicines that can help prevent atypical absence seizures.
+- Seizure medicines are used to help prevent atypical absence seizures.

 What should I do if I think my child may have atypical absence seizures?

 If you think your child may be having absence seizures, talk to your child’s doctor about your concerns right away.
-Atypical absence seizures may cause your child to:
+Atypical absence seizures may cause your child to have